 Strength of Materials

 Stress and deformation; engineering materials and properties; bolted and welded joints; torsion; shear and moments in beams; deflections of beams; combined stresses; and columns.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): CET230.
+3 Credits (3 Lecture) Prerequisite(s): CET230.
 Spring Only.

 Materials of Construction